Homological stability and densities of generalized configuration spaces: Factorization homology

 The category $\Shv(X)$ of sheaves on $X$ is equipped with the $\otimesshriek$-symmetric monoidal structure.
 Thus, we can talk about categories of graded commutative algebras in it as in~\S\ref{subsec:augmented_unital_algebras}, i.e. $\ComAlg(\Shv(X)^{\multgrplus{m}})$ and $\ComAlg(\Shv(X)^{\multgr{m}})$ etc. Sometimes, to emphasize that we are using the $\otimesshriek$-monoidal structure, we will write $\ComAlgshriek$ instead of just $\ComAlg$.

 Alternatively, we can view $\Shv(X)^{\multgrplus{m}}$ as follows.
 Consider

 i.e. disjoint copies of $X$ indexed by $\multgrplus{m}$.
-Using the $\otimesshriek$-monoidal structure on $X$, and keeping tracks of the grading, we obtain a symmetric monoidal structure on $\Shv(\multgrplus{m} \times X)$ in an obvious way.
+Using the $\otimesshriek$-monoidal structure on $X$, and keeping track of the grading, we obtain a symmetric monoidal structure on $\Shv(\multgrplus{m} \times X)$ in an obvious way, which will still be denoted by $\otimesshriek$.
 Moreover, we have a natural equivalence of symmetric monoidal categories

 Using this identification, we will not distinguish between these two categories in what follows, unless confusion is likely to occur.

 Let